pandey-ankit/helidon-mp/modify-application/modify-application.md

 ## Task 1: Add a custom Endpoint

-1. In Code Editor, click *GreetResource.java* file to open it.
+1. In Code Editor, click the *GreetResource.java* file to open it.
     ![open file](images/open-file.png)

-2. As you may see in the code, it is fully MicroProfile based.
+2. As you may see in the code, it is fully MicroProfile-based.
 This means that all the functionality is achieved with POJOs and annotations.
 These annotations are Standard, thus portable across different vendors.
 This means that you can easily run code running on other platforms supporting the same version of MicroProfile.
-More information you will find it [here](https://microprofile.io/).
+For more information, you will find it [here](https://microprofile.io/).

-3. Create a new endpoint that provides title randomely out of a group of five titles.
+3. Create a new endpoint that provides titles randomly out of a group of five titles.
 To create this endpoint, copy and paste the below code at line number 80 as shown below.
     ```bash
     <copy>@Path("/title")
     @GET